roxanneminerals/roxanneminerals.github.io/cv.md

 ##Summary

-Work with diverse stakeholders and coalitions, interested in building common ground and finding solutions that work for all

-Committed to using technology as a tool to improve society, dedicated to making that tool more accessible to women and other underrepresented groups
-Promote philosophy of open data that is freely available to be used for the common good Use data to tell compelling stories to help people understand complex issues, problems, and potential solutions Share work and resources by presenting at various conferences and events Experience with project management, training/managing staff and volunteers Experience developing curriculum, teaching, and coaching young people and adults as well as creating environments to foster informal peer teaching and learning
+I am interested in how we learn, understand, and share information with one another, and how we can work together using that information to create a future in which we all want to live.
+I am particularly interested in exploring the role and tools of technology to take on this task.

 ##Professional Experience

 *Research Analyst, BlueGreen Alliance Foundation    Dec.
-2010 – Present, Minneapolis MN*
+2010 - Present, Minneapolis MN*

 Conduct research and analysis on clean energy, manufacturing, transportation, and infrastructure systems.
 Communicate findings with members and allies through reports, factsheets, maps, charts, official stakeholder comments, and compelling case studies.
 Propose, plan, implement, and manage research projects that support work of colleagues and partners.
 Collaborate with staff across departments including Development, Communications, Field, and Legislative and Policy.